aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PDF to XLTX via Java" h2="Convert PDF file to XLTX by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate PDF to XLTX conversion feature in their Java applications.
+It consists of two components, Aspose.PDF for Java and Aspose.Cells for Java.

+Aspose.PDF for Java is a powerful PDF processing API that enables developers to render PDF documents to XLSX format.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports various features such as text extraction, page manipulation, annotations, and form filling.

+Aspose.Cells for Java is a Spreadsheet Programming API that enables developers to convert XLSX to XLTX format.
+It provides a wide range of features such as creating, editing, formatting, and manipulating spreadsheets.
+It also supports various features such as data validation, worksheet protection, and charting.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PDF to XLTX conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PDF to XLSX.
-In the second step, you can convert XLSX to XLTX by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate PDF to XLTX conversion feature in their Java applications.
+It provides a two-step process for conversion.
+Firstly, developers can render PDF documents to XLSX format by using Aspose.PDF for Java.
+In the second step, developers can convert XLSX to XLTX format by using Aspose.Cells for Java.

+Overall, Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate PDF to XLTX conversion feature in their Java applications.
+It provides a two-step process for conversion and supports various features such as text extraction, page manipulation, annotations, form filling, data validation, worksheet protection, and charting.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}